emacsmirror/turtles/docs/source/reference.rst

       This function otherwise behaves as :code:`turtles-grab-window`.
       See that function for details.

-:code:`(turtles-grab-mode-line win-or-buf &optional grab-faces)` : function
+(turtles-grab-mode-line win-or-buf &optional grab-faces) : function
       This function grabs the mode line of the specified WIN-OR-BUF, a window or buffer.